H0TL1N3/MusicClassifierPython/README.md

 If you're on Windows, you can get a binary release, version 3.11.9, from [this link](https://www.python.org/downloads/windows/).
 2. Set up a virtual environment using either the command line or your IDE of choice.
 Here's a [guide on how to do that in PyCharm](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html#python_create_virtual_env).
+3. Before installing everything from `requirements.txt`, run these two commands in your virtual environment - In PyCharm, you can use the `Terminal` window, available in the bottom-left corner:
+   1. `pip install "cython<3.0.0" wheel`
+   2. `pip install "pyyaml==5.4.1" --no-build-isolation`
-3. Install all required libraries from the requirements.txt - once again, PyCharm should take care of that and notify you about installing them.
+4. Install all required libraries from the requirements.txt - once again, PyCharm should take care of that and notify you about installing them.
+5. Download the BERT model from [this Google Drive link](https://drive.google.com/file/d/1PVphOyRvdsZ8oPqB8vWT5yOw6yBkJlGC/view?usp=drive_link).
+Then, unzip the contents of the downloaded `.zip` file in the `bert` directory at the root of the project.
+   1. Make sure the resulting `bert` folder is not nested inside another `bert` folder.
+   2. The BERT model was not pushed to the repo, as its size exceeds 2GiB, which is more than what GitHub allows.
-4. You can now compile the project and play around with it.
+6. You can now compile the project and play around with it.

 ## Notes about the project
 1. Playlists are not saved to storage, which is the intended behavior.